 The largest group of users are residential care homes – the majority of which operate the mobile omiVista Mobii system.
 Other adults with special needs (such as those living with dementia) and children with special needs are also known to derive great benefit from interacting with the activities and games.

 Mishka has obviously had many emotional experiences over the years from seeing the outstanding results of his decision to focus in this sector.
 Perhaps none more so than the company’s association with Noah Wall – a boy born with only 2% functioning brain tissue and paralysed from the chest down.
 Noah was first introduced to the wider public in the BBC series DIY SOS Big Build – during which an omiVista interactive projector was donated and installed for Noah to use.
 Read more here about the remarkable improvements in Noah’s movement and mental capacity.

 When assessing a residential home, the CQC has a range of guidelines to follow.
 Some of these are to ensure that residents are engaged with activities and that their general wellbeing is being maintained.
 The omiVista is known to be very effective for both of these things, which can help the many care homes that use one in their quest to achieve high CQC ratings.

 Perfect for All Situations – including the Covid Pandemic

-As well as being a great way to keep people engaged and stimulated in ordinary circumstances, the Covid pandemic is a unique situation that really shows the value of having this type of system available within care homes.
+As well as being a great way to keep people engaged and stimulated in ordinary circumstances, the Covid pandemic has uniquely demonstrated the value of having this type of system available within care homes.

 With people being unable to leave the building, and little or no chance of visits from outdoors – whether relatives, friends, or external activity and entertainment providers – an interactive projector helps to keep care home residents stimulated both physically and mentally, while at the same time improving their social wellbeing.